jekabsGritans/mt_fcgformer/README.md

 Finish this today/tmrw
 -----------------------------------------------------
-- [ ] fix deploy_model. model part should be trivial with schemas deifned.
+- [ ] finish model deployment
-    - [ ] make eval preprocessing specified in training config a part of deployed model, prolly by saving eval_transforms for .predict
+    - [ ] pass dependencies and transforms to log_model

-- [ ] mlflow load model example
+    - [ ] test deployment and loading outside of this repo

 - [ ] convert dataset to pandas

 - [ ] improve training (LR scheduling and good optimizer)